signalfx/splunk-otel-js/MIGRATING.md

 For example, if you'd like to migrate instrumentation for `mysql`, go to [https://opentelemetry.io/registry/?s=**mysql**&component=&language=**js**#](https://opentelemetry.io/registry/?s=mysql&component=&language=js#).

-Once you have identified an instrumentation package, **install it** using npm or Yarn.
+Once you have identified an instrumentation package, **install it** using npm or yarn.

 - If the package is [on this list](./README.md#default-instrumentation-packages-), it will be enabled automatically (**but it won't be installed automatically**).